 See our new website if you have been involved in an incident

-We are now based in North Leicestershire to offer help over a bigger area, covering East and West Midlands, South and West Yorkshire, Derbyshire, Liverpool, Home Counties and London.
+We are now based in North Leicestershire to offer help over a bigger area, covering East and West Midlands, South and West Yorkshire, Nottinghamshire, Warwickshire, Derbyshire, Cheshire, Merseyside, Home Counties and London.
+Other areas considered.

 Some important points:

-- the police cannot tell you or force you to put a dog down, only a court can do that, they cannot take your dog and destroy it unless YOU sign their disclaimer to say they can.
+- the police cannot tell you to or force you to put a dog down, only a court can do that, they cannot take your dog and destroy it unless YOU sign their disclaimer to say they can.
 There is no legal obligation to sign a disclaimer.
 They can seize a dog and hold it in kennels until the court date.

 - a seized dog CANNOT be put down by police, only a judge can order that in court and even then you can usually appeal.
 You may be asked to disclaim your dog and avoid prosecution or you may feel you do not want to defend the incident.
 It is a choice you make.

-- the police can seize a dog with a warrant that is suspected of biting, a continuing danger to the public, looks like a Pit Bull type or other prohibited breed (in public too).
+- the police can seize a dog with a warrant that is suspected of biting, is a continuing danger to the public, looks like a Pit Bull type or other prohibited breed (in public too).
 If you have invited them into your home, they will often use section 19 of PACE to seize with no warrant, so ask at the door why they are there.

-- don’t sign the dog over if there is no warrant and the police have not entered your property if there was an incident until you have had some advice, some police officers have made it sound like the dog will be put down anyway and distraught owners have handed over the dog and not fought.
-This is not true so DO NOT SIGN THE DISCLAIMER.
+- some police officers have made it sound like the dog will be put down anyway and distraught owners have handed over the dog and not fought.
+This is not true so DO NOT SIGN THE DISCLAIMER

 - if reported or you have an incident, get a behaviourist immediately to do an assessment, don’t wait to be told